austinBailey5624/MonsterMaster/README.md

  - - [ ] Sprites for Shoes
  - - [ ] Sprites for Belts
  - - [ ] Sprites for Hats
+ - [ ] Implement persistence with treasure chest